MKLab-ITI/pygrank/tutorials/documentation.md

 ```

 We can see that both 'A' and 'C' end up with the higher scores,
 which are approximately 0.25.
-'D' is in the same circle as these
+'D' forms a circle with these
-and thus, by merit of being structurally close, is scored approximately as
+in the graph's structure and thus, by merit of being structurally close,
-0.24.
-Finally, the other two nodes assume lower values.
+is scored closely to these two as 0.24.
+Finally, the other two nodes
+assume lower values.

 In the above code, we could also pass to the `rank` method
 the dictionary `{'A':1, 'C': 2}` in place